noahflk/audiocasts/README.md

 php artisan serve
 ```

-To compile the frontend for development whenever a change happens, run this command.
+To compile the frontend assets for development whenever a change happens, run this command.

 ```shell
 yarn run watch